-- Tranche A warrants, for an aggregate exercise price of \$44.1 million, exercisable for Series E-3 preferred stock until the earlier of September 6, 2026, or 10 trading days after the Company's announcement of positive topline data from the Waldenstrom's macroglobulinemia CLOVER WaM pivotal trial; and. - Tranche B warrants, for an aggregate exercise price of \$34.3 million, exercisable for Series E-4 preferred stock until the earlier of September 6, 2028, or 10 days following the Company's public announcement of its receipt of written approval from the FDA of its New Drug Application for iopofosine I 131.
+- Tranche A warrants, for an aggregate exercise price of \$44.1 million, exercisable for Series E-3 preferred stock until the earlier of September 6, 2026, or 10 trading days after the Company's announcement of positive topline data from the Waldenstrom's macroglobulinemia CLOVER WaM pivotal trial; and, - Tranche B warrants, for an aggregate exercise price of \$34.3 million, exercisable for Series E-4 preferred stock until the earlier of September 6, 2028, or 10 days following the Company's public announcement of its receipt of written approval from the FDA of its New Drug Application for iopofosine I 131.

 As of December 31, 2023, the Tranche A and Tranche B warrants did not qualify as derivatives; however, they did not meet the requirements necessary to be considered indexable in the Company's stock.
 As a result, and in accordance with the guidance in FASB ASC 815, the warrants were deemed to be liabilities.
-As of March 31, 2024, after the settlement of the Tranche A warrants, the Tranche B warrants do not qualify as derivatives and meet the requirements necessary to be considered indexable in the Company's stock.
-However, due to a cash settlement feature that requires cash settlement in event of a fundamental transaction that is outside the Company's control, resulting in a form of settlement inconsistent with that which would be received by other security holders, the warrants do not qualify for equity classification in accordance with the guidance in ASC 815; therefore, the Tranche B warrants continue to be deemed liabilities.
+As of June 30, 2024, after the settlement of the Tranche A warrants, the Tranche B warrants do not qualify as derivatives and meet the requirements necessary to be considered indexable in the Company's stock.
+However, due to a cash settlement feature that requires cash settlement in event of a fundamental transaction that is outside the Company's control, resulting in a form of settlement inconsistent with that which would be received by other security holders, the warrants do not qualify under the equity classification guidance.
+As a result, and in accordance with the guidance in ASC 815, the Tranche B warrants continue to be deemed liabilities.
 All such liabilities are required to be presented at fair value, with changes reflected in financial results for the period.
 See Note 3 for the related valuation.

 When issued, the Series E-1 preferred stock had a redemption feature; therefore, it was classified as mezzanine equity as of September 30, 2023.
 The Series E-1 preferred stock also had a liquidation preference, which was calculated as an amount per share equal to the greater of (i) two times (2X) the Original Per Share Price, together with any declared, unpaid dividends, or (ii) such amount per share as would have been payable had all shares of Series E-1 preferred stock been converted into Common Stock immediately prior to such Liquidation.
+While the Series E-1 preferred was outstanding, this resulted in both the Tranche A and Tranche B warrants being considered puttable by virtue of the liquidation preference impacting the disposition of these warrants in the event of a liquidation.
+In accordance with the guidance in ASC 480, a puttable warrant is deemed to be a liability.
 These features only applied to the Series E-1 preferred stock when it was outstanding; upon stockholder approval of the transaction, which was obtained by the Company at a special meeting of stockholders held on October 25, 2023, the Series E-1 preferred stock immediately converted into either Series E-2 preferred stock and/or common stock, dependent upon the beneficial ownership position of the holder.